WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

 If a connector is resuming from Wallaroo's provided point of reference, the connector should provide that point of reference in the notification for the stream.
 Otherwise, the connector should provide the value zero.

-The worker should keep note of these mappings for metrics and debugging purposes.
+The Wallaroo worker should keep note of these mappings for metrics and debugging purposes.
 Each StreamId should also maintain some state, specifically whether the stream is open or closed (via EOS_MESSAGE).

 For any single stream, Wallaroo assumes that the MessageId in MESSAGE frames are strictly increasing.